dlay-io/dlay-core/readme.md

 Every worker have your own name and will execute the jobs specified in each task document on the scheduled time.

-To manage your workers you have to use the After command-line interface:
+To manage your workers you have to use the After's command-line interface:

 Type after -h to see all options